If given the opportunity, would you take the chance to build the nation as you envision it to be?

 This statement rings true to most Indonesians, particularly the younger generation, for whom owning a house seems beyond their means.
-According to the Indonesian Ministry of Economic Affairs, Indonesia needs between 800,000 and 1 million houses per year, but the slow wage growth has yet to catch up to the rise of property price–making housing out of reach for many buyers.
+According to the Indonesian Ministry of Economic Affairs, Indonesia needs between 800,000 and 1 million houses per year, but the slow wage growth has yet to catch up to the rise of property price--making housing out of reach for many buyers.

 “Housing projects require high capital requirements, but yield small profit margins.”
 Cipta acknowledged.
 “However, it is Ciputra Group’s vision to enhance the nation’s quality of life, and we’re committed to providing opportunities for everyone to have homes.”
 This year alone, Ciputra Group is launching new apartment projects in Bandung, West Java and Pulo Gadung, East Jakarta, and another one in Surabaya, East Java on their heels.

-Addressing this problem is an arduous journey, as Cipta admitted that complications in permit and land acquisition has resulted in delays in construction.
+Addressing this problem is an arduous journey, as Cipta admitted that complications in permit and land acquisition have resulted in delays in construction.
 But history has proved Ciputra Group resilient to such stumbling blocks, as proven by their ability to bounce back from the 1997-1998 economic crisis through a series of loan restructuring and go on to experience a quantum leap.
 Over the past three decades, Ciputra Group has successfully developed more than 97 projects in 33 cities and even expanded to Vietnam, Cambodia, and China.

 “This success is fully attributable to our people guided by our core values, namely integrity, professionalism, and entrepreneurship.”
 The University of Southern California graduate went on to share that as a company, "there will always be a room for inspiring ideas and committed talents.
 There will always be challenges that present a chance for growth."